SpiritXIV/Origins-Ascended/README.md

 [DEV] An addition to the original 'Origins' Mod but this adds aton more, but none are copied from other popular mods.
 This project is a community project, meaning I will be taking suggestions, and if you want to see if they make it into the mod, go see this google doc: https://docs.google.com/document/d/1w7D07Yxc2OuAx038-tDnq2M2sNLNiQM-wvbPFjZwNlU/edit?usp=sharing
 # Origins:
+Evolved:
+A colony of microorganisms, you are capable of augmenting yourself in many ways to stay alive
+- Impact: 3

+Powers:
+- Cell Body
+You randomly shift slightly green when walking due to you practically coming apart, and you are 30% the size of a normal player.

+- Memory Wipe
+When you die you lose all you guaranteed effects and have to build them up again.

+- Adaptable
+Every Day/Night cycle you remain alive gives you 1 potion effect that stacks.

+- Energy Storage
+You don't sleep, but you also don't feel insomnia nor count towards skipping the day slightly.

+- Photosynthetic
+You will burn in really hot places, but you can heal yourself faster while in the sun.

+___________________________

 Kirby:
 Im pretty sure you have walked through the wrong mirror, your body is too fragile to survive in this unknown world.
 - Impact: 2